ChatPose: Chatting about 3D Human Pose: Experiments

 \subsection{GPT-Assisted Evaluation}

-In training \model to understand 3D pose, it is critical that it does not forget its general knowledge.
-To evaluate this, and in line with LLaVA~\cite{llava}, we utilize GPT4 to assess the performance of multi-modal LLMs in terms of their instruction-following capability.
-Specifically, we use LLaVA test set\footnote{\href{https://github.com/haotian-liu/LLaVA/blob/main/playground/data/coco2014_val_gpt4_qa_30x3.jsonl}{\tt coco2014\_val\_gpt4\_qa\_30x3.jsonl}} and evaluate using GPT model ``gpt-4-0314''.
-As indicated in Table~\ref{tab:exp_eval_gpt4}, \model slightly trails behind LLaVA.
-This suggests that our \model has gained the ability to perform 3D human pose estimation and generation, while still maintaining a strong understanding of vision and language.
+When training \model to understand 3D pose, it is critical that it does not forget its general knowledge.
+To evaluate this, we follow LLaVA's~\cite{llava}, using GPT4-Assisted evaluation.
+Table~\ref{tab:exp_eval_gpt4} shows \model slightly lags LLaVA, indicating \model successfully combines 3D pose abilities with its vision and language understanding.